huichi-l/DevNotes/JWT.md

-# 1. How JWT Authentication Works:
+# How JWT Authentication Works:

 JWT (JSON Web Token) is a compact, URL-safe means of representing claims to be transferred between two parties.
 The claims in a JWT are encoded as a JSON object that is digitally signed using JSON Web Signature (JWS).

 A typical JWT authentication flow:

-a) User logs in with credentials (username/password).
+1) User logs in with credentials (username/password).
-b) Server verifies credentials and generates a JWT.
+2) Server verifies credentials and generates a JWT.
-c) Server sends the JWT back to the client.
+3) Server sends the JWT back to the client.
-d) Client stores the JWT (typically in local storage or a cookie).
+4) Client stores the JWT (typically in local storage or a cookie).
-e) For subsequent requests, the client includes the JWT in the Authorization header.
+5) For subsequent requests, the client includes the JWT in the Authorization header.
-f) Server validates the JWT for each request and grants access if valid.
+6) Server validates the JWT for each request and grants access if valid.

-# 2. Problems JWT Solves:
+# Problems JWT Solves:

 - Statelessness: Unlike session-based authentication, JWT doesn't require server-side storage of session information.
 - Scalability: It's easier to scale applications as authentication can be handled by any server with the correct signing key.